widberg/fmtk/README.md

 1. Verify that your FUEL installation is stock and all of the executable files have their original names.
   - If you have renamed `FUEL.exe`, `GameSetup.exe`, or `SecuLauncher.exe`, now would be the time to revert them to their original names.
 If you have a Steam copy, this can be done with the "Verify integrity of game files..." button in the "Local Files" tab of FUEL's Steam "Properties..." menu.
   - This requirement will be removed in future releases once fingerprinting is implemented.
 2. Download the latest release from the [releases page](https://github.com/widberg/fmtk/releases).
 This will be the asset with a name matching the pattern `fmtk-*.zip`.
-Your web browser will probably warn you that the file is not commonly downloaded because this is a small project without many users; I encourage you to scan the file with virustotal or windows defender if you want to confirm its safety.
-Alternatively you can [build the project from the source code](https://github.com/widberg/fmtk#getting-started-for-fmtk-developers).
 3. Unzip the release into the root FUEL directory (the directory containing `FUEL.exe`)
 4. Verify that `fmtk.exe`, `mods`, and your `FUEL.exe` are all in the same directory.
 5. Run `fmtk.exe`.
-Windows smart screen will probably warn you that the executable is not from a trusted vendor because I have not paid for a CA to sign the executable; once again I encourage you to scan the files with virustotal or windows defender if you want to confirm their safety.
-Alternatively you can [build the project from the source code](https://github.com/widberg/fmtk#getting-started-for-fmtk-developers).

 In the event of a crash or other game state locking event, i.e. "Error: Shaders processing has failed."  or "The Game Disc could not be read.", please check the `fmtk.log` file in the `mods/fmtk` directory.
 If you cannot resolve the reported error yourself then please open an issue or contact an FMTK developer directly.